Minor White: Mid-career: 1946–1964

 White's photographic output declined during this time due to his teaching and editorial work, but he continued to produce enough images that by the end of 1955 he had created a new sequence, Sequence 10/Rural Cathedrals, which included landscape images from upstate New York that were shot on regular and infrared film.

 By 1955 White was fully engaged in teaching, having been appointed as instructor at the new four-year photography program at RIT as well as conducting classes and workshops at Ohio University and Indiana University.
 Walter Chappell moved to Rochester later in the year to work at the George Eastman House.
 Chappell engaged White in long discussions about various Eastern religions and philosophies.
 White began practicing Zen meditation and adopted a Japanese style of decoration in his house.
 Over the next two years the discussions between White and Chappell metamorphosed into lengthy discourses about the writing and philosophy of George Gurdjieff.
 White gradually became an adherent of Gurdjieff's teachings and started to incorporate Gurdjieff's thinking into the design and implementation of his workshops.
 Gurdjieff's concepts, for White, were not just intellectual exercises but guides to experience, and they greatly influenced much of his approach to teaching and photography throughout the rest of his life.

 During this same period White began making his first color images.
 Although he is better known for his black-and-white photography, he produced many color photographs.
 His archive contains nearly 9,000 35mm transparencies taken between 1955 and 1975.

 In 1959 White mounted a large exhibition of 115 photos of his Sequence 13/Return to the Bud at the George Eastman House.
 It was his largest exhibition to date.
 It later traveled to the Portland Art Museum in Oregon.
 White was invited to teach a 10-days', all-expense-paid workshop in Portland to accompany the exhibition.
 He took advantage of the funding to photograph landscapes and did nature studies across the country.
 From his experience in Portland he developed the idea for a full-time residential workshop in Rochester in which students would learn through both formal sessions and, following a combination of thinking from Gurdjieff and from Zen, through an understanding gained by the discipline of such tasks as household chores and early morning workouts.
 He would continue this style of residential teaching until he died.
-In the early 1960s White also studied hypnosis and incorporated the practice into some of his teachings as a way of helping students experience photographs.
+In the early 1960s White studied hypnosis and incorporated the practice into some of his teachings.